derfz/HA-GrowRoom-Lighting-and-Temperature-Control/README.md

 This is because the temperature during the day is higher than the temperature at night.
 This closely mimics what plants actually experience naturally.
 Setpoint/Hysteresis is set manually.
 Sanity checking is included to ensure you don't set any minimum temp above the maximum temp.
 This will result in the heater switch being dissabled.
-daytime and nightime (lights on/off) temp can be inmdividually set so you can choose the difference.
+Daytime and Nightime (lights on/off) temp can be inmdividually set so you can choose the difference.
 I've set mine to 2 degrees.

 ## Helpers
+### Grow Start Date
 - input_datetime.grow_start_date
+### Daytime high temp
 - input_number.grow_day_temperature_high
+### Daytime low temp
 - input_number.grow_day_temperature_low
+### Nighttime high temp
 - input_number.grow_night_temperature_high
+### Nighttime low temp
 - input_number.grow_night_temperature_low
+### Absolute m,aximum temp your grow rome will get to before the heater is forced off
 - input_number.grow_absolute_max_temp
+### Absolutely lowest temp your grow groom will get to before the heater is forced on
 - input_number.grow_absolute_minimum_temp

 ## Templates